How can I pay for my membership?

 Copyright refers to “the right to copy,” and in most cases, only the copyright holder (usually the creator of the work) is legally entitled to reproduce the work in question, or to allow someone else to do so.
 Copyright applies to all original works – dramatic, musical, artistic, and literary, as well as performances, films, and sound recordings.

-Copyright is automatically bestowed when an original work is created; for example, when your play is saved on your hard drive (you can keep an extra copy on a USB key as proof).
+Copyright is automatically bestowed when an original work is created and fixed in a tangible form; for example, when your play is saved on your hard drive (you can keep an extra copy on a USB key as proof).
 You may also go a step further and have your work registered with the Canadian Intellectual Property Office (CIPO) for a fee.
 A certificate of ownership is issued, and it can be used in a court of law to prove copyright.

 The so-called “Poor Man’s Copyright,” that is, mailing your work to yourself and leaving it un-opened as a method of verifying dates and ownership, may not stand up in a court of a law due to the possibility of tampering and a lack of legal evidence of ownership.